Cray-HPE/docs-csm/operations/utility_storage/Remove_Ceph_Node.md

     ncn-s# cephadm rm-cluster --fsid $(cephadm ls|jq -r .[1].fsid) --force
     ```

-1. Remove the node from the crush map.
+1. Remove the node from the CRUSH map.

     Run from `ncn-s001`, `ncn-s002`, or `ncn-s003`: